olushuo/Taxii-Server/README.md

 docker container run -d -p 8080:8080 -p 80:80 olushuo/cti-taxii-server:1.0
 ```
 - Taxii server is listening on port 8080.
-- Use port 80 to check if the Nginx is sunning.
+- Use port 80 to check if the Nginx is running.

 ### configuration ###
 ```bash